storj/docs/app/(docs)/object-mount/user-guides/page.md

 Object Mount is Linux software: there's a Object Mount Command Line Interface (Object Mount CLI), `cuno`, providing the highest performance and most straightforward way to interact with object storage.
 This works through a user-mode library, `cuno.so`, which intercepts (both dynamic and static) applications using [LD_PRELOAD] functionality and fast dynamic binary instrumentation.

-Object Mount can also be used with our modified [FUSE] mount solution, {ref}`Object Mount Mount <user-guide-Object Mount-mount>`, providing wider support for applications where the {ref}`Object Mount CLI cannot be used <user-guide-limitations-direct-interception>`.
+Object Mount can also be used with our modified [FUSE] mount solution, [Object Mount Mount](user-guide-Object-Mount-mount), providing wider support for applications where the [Object Mount CLI cannot be used](user-guide-limitations-direct-interception).

-To match the best performance with the widest support, consider the hybrid solution: {ref}`Object Mount FlexMount <user-guide-Object Mount-flexmount>`.
+To match the best performance with the widest support, consider the hybrid solution: [Object Mount FlexMount](flexmount).

 Access credentials can also be optionally managed by Object Mount.